Home » reclaimed wood » Reclaimed Wood Heart (Weathered Fence Boards)

 painting reclaimed wooden heart

-So, you should start with your lightest color first.
-That way you can add darker colors to your palette as you go.
-Of course I used my favorite chip brush to give a sort of dry brush effect on the patina of the wood.
+So, start with your lightest color.
+That way, you can add darker colors to your palette as you go.
+Of course, I used my favorite chip brush to create a dry-brush effect on the wood’s patina.
 In addition, it works best dampen your brush bristles to thin the paint a little.

-Finally I added a little bit of red, stippling the brush and giving a light hand while painting the top portion.
+Finally, I added a little red, stippling the brush and keeping a light hand while painting the top portion.

 add whilte highlights to wooden heart